axelson/is-manoa-stream-flooding/README.md

 * animation/drawing of bridge
 * liquid fill gauge should be more rectangular (or look more like a stream/bridge)
 * Load css via webpack
+* load data in render instead of component did mount or whatever